Waste statistics - recycling of batteries and accumulators

 In 2018, 191 000 tonnes of portable batteries were sold in the EU; 88 000 tonnes of used portable batteries were collected as waste to be recycled.

 Sales and collection of portable batteries and accumulators

 The Batteries Directive defines targets for the collection rates of portable batteries and accumulators.
 The target for 2012 was a collection rate of 25 %, rising to 45 % by 2016.
-Around three quarters of the EU Member States for which 2018 data are available recorded a collection rate of waste batteries of 45 % or more, with the highest close to 70 % (see Table 2).
+Seventeen of the EU Member States for which 2018 data are available recorded a collection rate of waste batteries of 45 % or more, with the highest just above 96 % (see Table 2).
 The most recent available data indicates a collection rate above 25 % for all EU Member States.
 Collection rates are calculated based on the sales data in Table 1a and the collection data in Table 1b, as a ratio of the weight of the collected batteries in a reference year divided by the average of the weight of the batteries sold during the reference year and the previous two years.

 Recycling of batteries and accumulators